fab2s/YaEtl/docs/events.md

 // a custom OutputInterface (useful for tests)
 $progressSubscriber->setOutput(new StreamOutput(fopen('php://memory', 'r+', false));

-// then inject it :
+// then inject it form progress instance:
+$progressSubscriber->registerFlow($yaEtl);

+// or at a lower level:
 $yaEtl->getDispatcher()->addSubscriber($progressSubscriber);

-// or let YaEtl instantiate a new ConsoleOutput automatically
+// or even, let YaEtl instantiate a new ConsoleOutput automatically
 $yaEtl->getDispatcher()->addSubscriber(new ProgressBarSubscriber);
 ```